Leveraging Hierarchical Feature Sharing for Efficient Dataset Condensation: Background and Related Work

-\textbf{Data parameterization for data condensation.} Apart from training loss, \emph{data parameterization} has been recently proposed as another approach to improve data condensation.
-Instead of utilizing independent images as data containers, recent works~\cite{dengremember, liudataset, kim2022dataset} propose to use free parameters to store the condensed information.
-Those data parameterization methods usually generate more images given the same storage budget and improve data condensation performance by sharing information across different examples.
-HaBa~\cite{liudataset} and LinBa~\cite{dengremember} concurrently introduced factorization-based data containers to improve data condensation by sharing common information among images.
+\textbf{Data Parameterization for Data Condensation.} Given a storage budget, \emph{data parameterization}~\cite{dengremember, liudataset, kim2022dataset} has been recently proposed to further improve data condensation over just optimizing a synthetic dataset $\datasetS$.
+Instead of condensing data into image space, the key idea of data parameterization is to condense data into compact free-parameter data containers that can generate training images.
+Data parameterization allows different generated training images to share the same weights in the data containers, which improves storage efficiency.
+IDC~\cite{kim2022dataset} proposes to downsample images to improve storage efficiency.
+HaBa~\cite{liudataset} and LinBa~\cite{dengremember} concurrently introduce factorization-based methods to improve data condensation by sharing common information among images.

-Some recent work~\cite{cazenavette2023generalizing, zhao2022synthesizing} explores generating condensed datasets with generative priors~\cite{brock2017neural, chaiusing, chai2021ensembling}.
+{\bf Other Methods:} Some recent work~\cite{cazenavette2023generalizing, zhao2022synthesizing} explores generating condensed datasets with generative priors~\cite{brock2017neural, chaiusing, chai2021ensembling}.
 For example, instead of synthesizing the condensed dataset from scratch, GLaD~\cite{cazenavette2023generalizing} assumes the existence of a well-trained generative model.
-We do not assume the availability of such a generative model thus this line of work is beyond the scope of this paper.
+We do not assume the availability of such a generative model and thus this line of work is beyond the scope of this paper, though it is worthy of future investigation.

-\textbf{Coreset Selection.} Coreset selection is another technique aimed at enhancing data efficiency~\cite{coleman2019selection, xiamoderate, li2023less, sener2017active, sorscher2022beyond}.
-Rather than generating a synthetic dataset, coreset selection identifies a representative subset from the original dataset.
-The majority of coreset selection methods select more important examples from datasets based on heuristic importance metrics.
-For instance, the area under the margin (AUM)~\citep{pleiss2020identifying} measures the data importance by accumulating output margin across training epochs.
-In the area of data condensation, coreset selection is used to select more representative data to initialize condensed data~\cite{cuidc, liu2023dream}.
+{{\bf Coreset Selection} is another technique aimed at enhancing data efficiency~\cite{coleman2019selection, xiamoderate, li2023less, sener2017active, sorscher2022beyond}.
+Rather than generating a synthetic dataset as in our work, coreset selection identifies a representative subset from the original dataset.
+Unfortunately, coresets do not tend to give as much data condensation as synthetic datasets and thus we focus on generating synthetic datasets in this work.
+Nevertheless, coreset selection methods such as the area under the margin (AUM)~\cite{pleiss2020identifying} that measure the data importance by accumulating output margin across training epochs are useful as an initial step in synthetic data condensation as they can be used to select more representative portion of the dataset $D$ to initialize condensed data synthesis~\cite{cuidc, liu2023dream}.